OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 7.  the item and its description do not violate any applicable law or regulation (including those governing export control, consumer protection, unfair competition, criminal law, pornography, anti-discrimination, trade practices or fair trading).
 8.  the item does not contain viruses or other computer codes, files or programs which are designed to limit or destroy the functionality of other computer software or hardware.
 9.  if the item is marked as 'supported', they will provide you with the services as outlined in the item support policy.
+10.  they will process your data in accordance with applicable privacy law and data protection regulations.

 This is what authors are promising you when you buy an item.